9 best AI voice agents for customer support (2026 buyer’s guide)

 - Strong parsing of spoken structured inputs (emails, order numbers, acronyms)

-- Voice testing and simulation tooling designed for real-world conditions
+- Voice testing and simulation tooling designed for real-world call conditions

-Pricing: Outcome-based pricing — pay only for successfully resolved cases.
-No public rate card; costs vary by volume, complexity, and scoped outcomes.
+Pricing: Outcome-based, quote-based enterprise pricing.
+No public rate card; costs vary by call volume, workflow complexity, and the outcomes being measured.

 Pros:

-- Strong brand safety and compliance posture for risk-sensitive environments
+- Strong brand safety and compliance posture for regulated or risk-sensitive voice environments

-- Handles messy inputs well (IDs, addresses, acronyms, long strings)
+- Performs well with messy spoken inputs (IDs, addresses, acronyms, long strings)

-- Integrates into existing call center infrastructure without requiring rip-and-replace
+- Fits into existing call center infrastructure without requiring a full stack replacement

-- Leadership credibility and strong positioning with enterprise buyers
+- Strong leadership credibility and trust signals with enterprise buyers

 Cons:

-- Outcome-based pricing can complicate forecasting during spikes or unusual volume patterns
+- Outcome-based pricing can make forecasting more complex during spikes or seasonal volume

 G2 rating: 4.3 ⭐(13 ratings)

-Best for: Brand-sensitive, high-volume organizations that want premium voice automation with strong brand controls and are comfortable with high-touch implementation and custom pricing.
-Not ideal for teams prioritizing rapid self-serve deployment, predictable unit economics, or a deeply integrated hybrid human–AI workflow model (copilot + agent + WFM-style orchestration) out of the box.
+Best for: Brand-sensitive, high-volume enterprises — especially in regulated industries — that want premium AI voice automation with strong brand controls and are comfortable with high-touch implementation and outcome-based pricing.
+Less well suited for teams prioritizing rapid self-serve deployment, highly predictable per-call economics, or voice strategies centered on continuous human–AI co-handling of live calls.

 PolyAI